 Mutual respect is at the heart of the school.
 Through empathy, listening, observation and talking the needs and feelings of children are discovered and understood.
 In this way most issues are dealt with before they escalate and children are guided to freedom with responsibility.
 However, if behaviour has become a serious concern teachers and parents work out an agreed positive approach to address the particular problem.

 Information and communication technology is an integral part of the modern world, so it is important that children have controlled access to it.
 Computers can also be a valuable learning tool and can be especially helpful for children with special learning needs.
-Children have use of the internet and educational computer packages.
+Children have use of the internet and educational computer packages in main school.

 How do children get on when they leave Park?